sujeethsundaram/Kannada-News-Article-Classification/README.md

 # Kannada News Article Classification

 This project focuses on classifying Kannada news articles into various categories based on their titles.
 The model utilizes natural language processing (NLP) techniques to process and analyze text in the Kannada language.
+This uses DistilBERT by Hugging Face.

 ## Overview